Julia Scheeres: A Thousand Lives

 In 2011, Scheeres published A Thousand Lives, an account of the Jonestown settlement and mass murder.
-Based on 50,000 pages of recently released FBI files and rare interviews with survivors, "A Thousand Lives" chronicles the lives of five Jonestown residents who move to the jungle utopia in 1978 only to realize that their leader, Jim Jones, was a madman bent on killing them.
+Based on 50,000 pages of recently released FBI files and rare interviews with survivors, A Thousand Lives chronicles the lives of five Jonestown residents who moved to the jungle utopia in 1978 only to realize that their leader, Jim Jones, was a madman bent on killing them.
 Scheeres broke several stories while writing the book.
 She learned that Jones was planning to kill his followers for five years prior to actually doing it, and that his inner circle supported his plans for a "revolutionary suicide."
 She also found notes and memos from the camp doctor, Larry Schacht, who struggled to find a way to kill the 900+ residents of Jonestown and experimented with botulism and other bacteria before settling on cyanide.

 A Thousand Lives was reviewed widely and critically acclaimed.
 The New York Times hailed the book as "a gripping account of how decent people can be taken in."
 The Los Angeles Times raved that "Scheeres convincingly portrays the members of this community as victims, not fools.
 It's hard to imagine how people might be so browbeaten, afraid and misled that they would bring about their own deaths—but Scheeres has made that terrifying story believable and human."

 There are many parallels between her two books.
 Both deal with race, religion, and yearnings for utopia.

+Listen, World!

+Scheeres's third book, a biography of syndicated columnist Elsie Robinson, Listen, World!
+How the Intrepid Elsie Robinson Became America's Most-Read Woman, was written together with Allison Gilbert and published in September 2022 by Seal Press.

+Other work

-Scheeres's third book, a biography of syndicated columnist Elsie Robinson, "Listen, World!" will be published in September 2022.
-She is an office-holder at the San Francisco Writers' Grotto, where she teaches memoir workshops and works as a writing coach.
+Scheeres is an officeholder at the San Francisco Writers' Grotto, where she teaches memoir workshops and works as a writing coach.